aimms/how-to/Articles/599/599-Integrating-Python-with-AIMMS.rst

 * ``pro::DeleteStorageFile``: Actual procedure that deletes (old) versions.

-Launching the Python app is achieved by the AIMMS PRO procedure ``pro::service::LaunchService`` as illustrated below:
+Launching the Python app is achieved by the AIMMS Cloud procedure ``pro::service::LaunchService`` as illustrated below:

 .. code-block:: aimms
     :linenos: